golfvert/WIS2-GlobalBroker-Redundancy/README.md

 ## What does it do ?

 1. Listen to subscribed topics from WIS2Node and other Global Brokers (one subscription per container)
+2. Every 2s each container publishes on the *WIS2 Node centre_id* used as redis key, its UID and the timestamp.
+3. Every 10s each container verifies if its unique identifier is the lowest of all containers for this key.
+If yes, it stays *primary* or becomes the *primary* and messages stored in the holding queue are published.
+On *secondary* the holding queue is flushed.
-2. Optionally verify/discard/ignore the message for its validity compared to approved message format
+4. Optionally verify/discard/ignore the message for its validity compared to approved message format
-3. Look at the `id` in the message.
+5. Look at the `id` in the message.
-4. Through a redis request check if that `id` has already been seen in the last 15 minutes.
+6. Through a redis request check if that `id` has already been seen in the last 15 minutes.
 If yes, simply discard the message
-5. If not, publish the message to the attached Global Broker
+7. If not, publish the message to the attached Global Broker
-6. It also provides prometheus metrics available at http://@IP:1880/metrics
+8. It also provides prometheus metrics available at http://@IP:1880/metrics

 ## How to use it ?